SRGuyYT/GrubX/README.md

 # 🎬 GrubX

-A modern full-stack web app for discovering and watching movies and TV shows.
+A modern full-stack web app for discovering and exploring movies and TV shows.
 Built with a focus on performance, clean UI, and a personalized user experience.

 ---